ni/labview-for-containers/docs/windows-custom-images.md

    ```
    - Creates a temporary folder for installers.
    - Copies Windows installer resources from `Resources/Windows Resources` into the image (for example, NI Package Manager bootstrapper and LabVIEW.ini template).
+   - **You would have to place the NI Package Manager installer and name it as install.exe under `Resources/Windows Resources`.**

 4. **Install NI Package Manager (NIPKG)**
    ```dockerfile